mahoskye/Send-From/TESTING_PHPUNIT.md

 ## Related Documentation

-- See `README_TESTING.md` for Docker-based local testing
-- See `README.md` for general plugin information
+- See `README.md` for general plugin information and project structure